nasim-raj-laskar/hurricane/README.md

 | Deployment | Astronomer Cloud | - |
 | Version Control | GitHub | - |
 | Remote Tracking | DagsHub | - |

+## 🧊 Project Status

+This project is feature-complete and archived.
+Infrastructure (EC2, Astronomer deployment) is intentionally hibernated to avoid unnecessary cloud costs.

+The system was validated end-to-end with real training runs, live monitoring, and artifact storage.